elock721/Interview-Espresso/Linked-Lists/zeeLinkedListNotes.md

 Linked List -> chain of nodes

 A node can hold a piece of data (like a number) which is normally stored in the dot value property

+Pointer connects to next node in the list - pointers repped by .next property

+.next you can set to point to a new node

+First node is the head: head -> head.next -> head.next.next -> null